 Autonomous Mobile Robots Drive Operations Productivity

-In these days of labor shortages and rising expenses, companies are seeking technologies which can address these problems as well as the challenge of rising operating volumes.
-The Autonomous Mobile Robot (AMR), or warehouse robot, is the perfect technology to address supply chain pain points – it augments your human staff, enabling them to focus on higher-value activities, and reducing the amount of manned travel in your facility.
+In these days of labor shortages and rising expenses, warehouses and fulfillment centers are seeking technologies which can address these problems as well as the challenge of rising operating volumes.
+The Autonomous Mobile Robot (AMR), or warehouse robot, is the perfect technology to address supply chain pain points.
+Warehouse automation augments your human staff, enabling them to focus on higher-value activities, and reducing the amount of manned travel in your facility.

 An Autonomous Robot navigates its way through your facility using a mix of sensors and cameras.
-This is different than the older AGV (Automated Guided Vehicle), which travels along pre-defined routes typically demarked by wires, magnetic strips, or sensors.
-AGVs can be effective, but they are less ‘smart’.
+This is different than the older Automated Guided Vehicle (AGV), which travels along pre-defined routes typically demarked by wires, magnetic strips, or sensors.
+Autonomous Guided Vehicles can be effective, but they are less ‘smart’.
 AGVs take more effort to setup because of the infrastructure requirements, which also means that they are less flexible and versatile – changing functions or routes can mean remarking the facility to accommodate.

 When To Consider Autonomous Mobile Robots

 The Autonomous Mobile Robot market is growing very fast as companies seek gains through warehouse automation.
 AMR deployments aren’t the solution in every case, but they can be extremely impactful in situations where:

 - Labor shortages and rising costs for material handling are concerning to you